MicrosoftDocs/security/trusted-root-docs/Program-Requirements.md

 1. Root certificates must be x.509 v3 certificates.
     1. The CN attribute must identify the publisher and must be unique.
     2. The CN attribute must be in a language that is appropriate for the CA's market and readable by a typical customer in that market.
-    3. Basic Constraints extension: must be CA=true.
+    3. Basic Constraints extension: must be cA=true.
     4. Key Usage extension MUST be present and MUST be marked critical.
 Bit positions for KeyCertSign and cRLSign MUST be set.
 If the Root CA Private Key is used for signing OCSP responses, then the digitalSignature bit MUST be set.
         -   Root Key Sizes must meet the requirements detailed in "Key Requirements".
 2. Certificates to be added to the Trusted Root Store MUST be self-signed root certificates.